Home > Analyses > Financial Services > Truist Financial Corporation

 | KeyCorp | 22.9B |

-Truist Financial Corporation holds the 3rd position among its peers, with a market cap at 75.64% of the leader U.S. Bancorp.
-It stands above both the average market cap of the top 10 (43.7B) and the sector median (31.4B).
-The company maintains a 30.77% market cap advantage over its closest competitor above, highlighting a solid competitive position.
+Truist Financial Corporation ranks 3rd among its peers in regional banking.
+Its market cap stands at 76% of the sector leader, U.S. Bancorp.
+The company is above both the average market cap of the top 10 competitors (43.7B) and the sector median (31.4B).
+It maintains a strong 30.5% market cap lead over the next closest rival.

 Comparisons with competitors